Santa Maria, Bulacan: Cottage industry

-Shopping
+Commerce

 Santa Maria has one public wet and dry market, the Pamilihang Bayan ng Santa Maria, in Poblacion and several private wet and dry markets (one each in Cay Pombo and in Pulong Buhangin).

-The mall has a supermarket (Waltermart Supermarket), Kiosks (Jr. Memoxpress), department store (mi Department Store), school and office supplies store Expressions, bookstore (National Bookstore), drugstore (Mercury Drug), 3 state-of-the-art cinemas, hardware (Handyman), and several restaurants (Jollibee, KFC, Chowking, Mang Inasal, Greenwich, etc.).
+The mall has a supermarket, kiosks, a department store, school and office supplies store, bookstore, drugstore, 3 cinemas, hardware, and several restaurants.
 Convenience stores can also be found in the neighborhoods of the municipality.

 Government

+Local government

 Like other municipalities in the Philippines, Santa Maria is governed by a mayor and vice mayor who are elected to three-year terms.
 The mayor is the executive head who leads the municipality's departments in the implementation of municipal ordinances and in the delivery of public services.
 The vice mayor heads a legislative council that is composed of 10 members: 8 councilors and two ex-officio officers: one for the Sangguniang Kabataan Federation President, representing the youth sector, and one for the Association of Barangay Chairmen President as the barangay sectoral representative.
 The council is in charge of creating the municipality's policies in the form of ordinances and resolutions.

 Santa Maria is part of the 6th District of Bulacan.